 Time Needed : 3 minutes

 All Chrome bookmarks stored locally inside your device which means every Google Chrome browser is unique to its owner.
-Luckily, you can transfer Chrome bookmarks data to another computer via USB flash drive.
+Luckily, you can transfer Chrome bookmarks data to another computer via a USB flash drive.
 Here is how to export Chrome bookmarks to a flash drive and import them back to a new device.

 - On the original device, click on the three dots icon at the top right corner of Google Chrome.